ExtremeElectronics/RC2040/README.md

 - TMS9918A card: https://www.tindie.com/stores/mfkamprath/

-###Sound
+### Sound
 Sound is output on GPIO 14/15.
 Gpio15 is inverted WRT 14 so you can out a speaker directly across these two IO pins.
 A much better sound quality can be heard using a low pass filter and an amplifier.

-#Beep
+# Beep
 A background frequency generator can be accessed via Port 0x31 there are 126 notes defined 1-127 (from midi notes) sending either 0 or >128 will scielence the currently playing note.

-#SPO256-al2
+# SPO256-al2
-An Emulation of the SPO256-al2 chip can be accessed on port 0x32 Sending a value of 0-63 will play one of the predefined allophones that was contained in the origional chip. reading the port will give you a non-zero value if the "chip" is still playing.
+An Emulation of the SPO256-al2 chip can be accessed on port 0x30 Sending a value of 0-63 will play one of the predefined allophones that was contained in the origional chip. reading the port will give you a non-zero value if the "chip" is still playing.